One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Method

-This strategy provides two decisive advantages.
-First, it implements a \textit{resource-efficient training curriculum}, as new parameters are only introduced when required by the remaining unsolved tasks.
+This strategy yields two principal advantages.
+First, it implements a \textit{resource-efficient training curriculum}, where new parameters are only introduced when required by the remaining unsolved tasks.
 Second, by isolating new learning within dedicated adapters, DPS provides \textit{targeted plasticity} for difficult tasks while \textit{preventing catastrophic forgetting or negative transfer} to previously mastered skills, whose knowledge is preserved in the frozen backbone.
-DPS thus achieves a superior trade-off between computational efficiency and final performance.
+DPS thus achieves a favorable trade-off between computational efficiency and final performance.
 (See Appendix~\ref{appendix:dps} for pseudocode).